 Appellate Authority means Committee of Directors consisting of Director (Finance) and Director (BD) for works centers under Director (Projects).
 For all other cases committee of Directors shall consist of Director (Finance) & Director (Projects).

-Enforcement Action any action to enforce any Obligations or Loan Documents or to realize upon any Collateral (whether by judicial action, self-help, notification of Account Debtors, exercise of setoff or recoupment, or otherwise).
+Enforcement Action means any action to enforce any Obligations or Loan Documents or to exercise any rights or remedies relating to any Collateral (whether by judicial action, self-help, notification of Account Debtors, exercise of setoff or recoupment, exercise of any right to vote or act in a Loan Party’s Insolvency Proceeding, or otherwise), in each case solely to the extent permitted by the Loan Documents.

 Appellate Tribunal means the Goods and Services Tax Appellate Tribunal referred to in section 109;